akselmin/py1010-arbeidskrav/README.md

-# PY1010-1-24H-Grunnleggende-programmering-med-Python-innleveringer-
+# py1010-arbeidskrav
-Innleveringer i PY1010-1-24H
+Arbeidskrav for py1010